 About the Chapter

-Azusa Pacific University is an evangelical Christian university committed to God First and excellence in higher education.
-With 57 bachelor’s degrees, 40 master’s degrees, 14 certificates, 10 credentials, and 9 doctoral programs, the university offers its more than 10,000 students a quality education on campus, online, and at seven regional centers throughout Southern California.
+Azusa Pacific University is an evangelical, Christian university committed to God First and excellence in higher education.
+With 71 bachelor’s degrees, 44 master’s degrees, 25 certificates, 8 credentials, and 9 doctoral programs, the university offers its more than 8,000 students a high-quality education on campus, online, and at several regional locations throughout Southern California.